-We have audited the accompanying consolidated balance sheets of Pure Cycle Corporation and Subsidary as of August 31, 1997 and 1996, and the related consolidated statements of operations, stockholders' equity, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Pure Cycle Corporation and Subsidary ("the Company") as of August 31, 1998 and 1997, and the related consolidated statements of operations, stockholders' equity, and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

 We conducted our audits in accordance with generally accepted auditing standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Pure Cycle Corporation and subsidiary as of August 31, 1997 and 1996 and the results of their operations and their cash flows for the years then ended, in conformity with generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Pure Cycle Corporation and subsidiary as of August 31, 1998 and 1997 and the results of their operations and their cash flows for the years then ended, in conformity with generally accepted accounting principles.

-KPMG Peat Marwick LLP
+KPMG Peat Marwick LLP Denver, Colorado November 6 , 1998

-Denver, Colorado October 17, 1997